Reid Carolin

 Reid Carolin is an American film producer, director, and screenwriter.
+He is primarily known as the producing partner of Channing Tatum.

 Biography

-He wrote and produced the 2012 film Magic Mike, directed by Steven Soderbergh, and won a 2012 Peabody Award for writing and producing the documentary Earth Made of Glass, which premiered on HBO in April 2011.
+Carolin wrote and produced the 2012 film Magic Mike, directed by Steven Soderbergh, and won a 2012 Peabody Award for writing and producing the documentary Earth Made of Glass, which premiered on HBO in April 2011.
 He was an associate producer and developed the story for the 2008 Paramount Pictures film Stop-Loss and was the cinematographer for the soldier-video sequences in the film.
 He is also a producer of the films Ten Years, White House Down, and 22 Jump Street.
 As of the mid-2010s he was scheduled to produce Gambit with producer-star Channing Tatum, and a reboot of Ghostbusters with male leads; both projects did not make it out of development.

 He graduated from Harvard College.
 He was also the co-founder of Constellation.tv, a service presenting live interactive events built around streaming movies.